-- Use touch gestures directly on the computer screen.

-- Use touch gestures on the touchpad.

-- Use an optional mouse or keyboard (purchased separately).

-- Use an on-screen keyboard.

-- Use a pointing stick.
+- Use touch gestures directly on the computer screen. - Use touch gestures on the touchpad. - Use an optional mouse or keyboard (purchased separately). - Use an optional pen (purchased separately). - Use an on-screen keyboard. - Use a pointing stick.

 Using touchpad and touch screen gestures